StockRake.com is sale at @SideProjectors

 How to Use It:

-- Look for chart patterns like triangles, wedges, or cup-and-handle formations.
+• Look for triangles, wedges, or cup-and-handle patterns.

-- Buy when the stock breaks above the upper range.
+• Buy once the stock breaks above the range.

 Also Read: What’s the Difference Between Stocks and ETFs?